maxmind-zendesk-theme/zendesk-theme/README.md

 # MaxMind ZenDesk Theme

 The MaxMind ZenDesk theme is a fork of [the Copenhagen theme](https://github.com/zendesk/copenhagen_theme) (the default Zendesk Guide theme).

+## Setting Up the Development Environment
+Dependencies and tools for previewing changes locally have been implemented.
+In order to use this remote development environment so that you have the proper versions of various dependencies without worrying about conflicts on your local machine, proceed with the following steps:

+### VS Code
+First, set up your local machine to use the remote containers that have the various dependencies.

+1. Ensure that you have the [remote development extension pack installed](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) in VS Code.
+2. Ensure that you have [Docker installed](https://docs.docker.com/get-docker/).
+3. Open the repository in VS Code.
+4. Click on the remote window indicator (the green `><` icon in the bottom left of the screen).
+5. Select `Remote-Containers: Reopen Locally` from the drop-down menu that appears.

+Once the above steps are complete, you should be able to preview your changes by using the command `yarn develop`.

+## ZenDesk Copenhagen Documentation
-The following documentation is from the Copenhagen theme.
+The following documentation is from [the Copenhagen theme](https://github.com/zendesk/copenhagen_theme).

  The Copenhagen theme is designed to be responsive and accessible.
 Learn more about customizing Zendesk Guide [here](https://support.zendesk.com/hc/en-us/sections/206670747).